AlexsLemonade/.github/profile/README.md

 * Discover new datasets that can advance their research
 * Learn how to use powerful tooling for reproducible research and software development
 * Join a supportive community and meet potential collaborators
-* Build their analysis portfolio, develop transferable skills in big data analysis, and gain experience working collaboratively in a large code base!
+* Build their analysis portfolio, develop transferable skills in data analysis, and gain experience working collaboratively in a large code base!

 [Fill out the contributor interest form](https://share.hsforms.com/1MlLtkGYSQa6j23HY_0fKaw336z0).
 You will receive an email response with more information and next steps.